KendrickLamarck/sphinxbugtest/README.md

 # sphinxbugtest

-Minimal example of a possible bug in sphinx.
+Minimal example for sphinx bug https://github.com/sphinx-doc/sphinx/issues/11050.

 On Sphinx `5.3.0`.
 To reproduce: In the repo, do